hericlesme/undistro/docs/network.md

 # Network

-UnDistro provides an easy way to configure CIDR blocks for pods and services and, is also possible to create a cluster without any communication to the internet.
+UnDistro provides an easy way to configure CIDR blocks for pods, services, vpcs, subnets and is also possible to create a cluster without any communication to the internet.

 ## Configuring custom CIDR for pods